zxdev/kvs/readme.md

 # Options

-Modifying the ```shuffler``` (default 500) manages the shuffler large loop, so higher track movement trials means higher density at longer insert times when near capacity.
-Modifying the ```tracker``` (default 50) manages the cyclic movement detection within an individual track trial with the current bucket width (default 3) quickly aborts to a new track trial when cyclice movement has been detects.
-This cyclic tracker  has proven to be worth about ~2x performance gain.
+Modifying the ```shuffler``` (default 500) manages the internal item shuffle internally with cyclic track detection, so a higher track movement trials helps gain higher density at longer insert times when nearing capacity.
+Modifying the ```tracker``` (default 50) manages the cyclic movement detection size within an individual track trial with the current bucket width (default 3) for recurrent item movement back to to a prior location, when cyclinc movement is detected the shuffler quickly aborts to a new trial track.
+This cyclic tracker has proven to be worth about ~2x performance gain and setting around 17 x (the bucket size) seems to be ideal

 * Shuffler ```(default 500)```
 * Tracker ```(default 50)```